TentMakers equips the “working staff” (e.g. Aquila & Priscilla) for ministry roles and responsibilities via:

 Balance life’s priorities within a context that effectively pleases and serves God

 Show competency in Evangelism, Discipling, Marriage and Family Counseling, Church Building, Church History, Apologetics, NT & OT Surveys, Biblical Exegesis, Expository Preaching, Ecclesiology, Soteriology, Biblical Counseling, and World Religions

-Core MTP Classes (* Denotes Classes available via Anchor academy):
+Core MTP Classes (* Denotes Classes available via commonwealth academy):